Don’t anthropomorphize robots. They hate it when you do that.

 Year 1

-Your first programming course in university!
-This course gives you an introduction to programming (very important for making robots do what you want).
-Your programming skills will help you design the “brain” of your robot.
+ESC180 will be your first programming course in university.
+Your programming skills will help you design the “brain” of your robots.

-You’ll need to understand the basics of circuitry to connect the physical systems and the “brain” of the robot.
-This course will help introduce you to concepts in circuitry.
+ECE159 will help introduce you to circuitry, which you’ll need to connect the physical systems with the “brains” of your robots.
 The practicals involve hands-on experiences in which you build and measure the properties of your own circuits.
-Combined with the theory-focused lectures, this course gives you a strong base for all your future electricity courses in Robotics.
+Combined with the theory-focused lectures, this course gives you a strong foundation for all of your future ECE courses in Robotics.

-ESC103 will show you the basics of linear algebra.
-You will use this knowledge (along with that gained from MAT185) in upper-year courses such as Dynamics and Introduction to Robotics.
-Rigid body (robot movement) is described using matrices!
-Much of the computing a robot does in its operation is also implemented as linear algebra through code.
+ESC103 will introduce the basics of linear algebra.
+You will use this knowledge, along with that gained from MAT185, in upper-year courses such as Dynamics and Introduction to Robotics.
+Robotics concepts such as rigid body movement and circuitry are described using matrices!
+Much of the computing a robot does in its operation is also implemented as linear algebra through code, in programming languages such as MATLAB (which you will learn in ESC103).

 Year 2

-This course combines features of circuits with programming.
-ECE253 bridges the gap between the small electrical components that build computers and the programming we do with them.
+ECE253 bridges the gap between the electrical components that build computers and the programming we do with them.
 You’ll learn basic logic circuits, logic computation and functions of a simple computer processor.
 Along the way you’ll learn to program simple processors in the low-level Assembly language.
 You will use some of these principles in upper-year courses.

 Interesting Courses in This Major